adityasankranthi/ZipTrees/README.md

 Status (as of current date: 02-19-2024)
 The project plan is well-defined, with the main classes identified and comprehensive test suites outlined to ensure the functionality and efficiency of the Zip Trees implementation.
 The initial coding phase is underway, with a focus on meeting the outlined milestones and completing the primary functionality tests.

+Status (as of current date: 03-03-2024)
+We've included some key resources that will help us build and refine our Zip Trees implementation in Java.
+We've looked into Rust implementation and understand better how to handle insertions, deletions.
+We also included the existing implementations of BST which we will use to perform comparative analysis.